philoubet/edges/README.md

 key can be selected by the user (weighting by population size by default).

-3. For relative regions (e.g., RoW, RoE, etc.), ``edges`` dynamically defines the locations included in the region based on the activities in the LCA database.
+3. For relative regions (e.g., RoW, RoE, etc.), ``edges`` dynamically defines the locations included in the region based on the mathing activities in the LCA database.
-The weighted average of the characterization factors is then computed based on the activities' locations.
+The weighted average of the characterization factor of the geographies containd in the region is then computed accordingly.

 ### How It Works